BorderBird

 5-minute setup

-Create account, connect Gmail, add a property, add a tenant, run the first scan.
+Create account, set up forwarding, add a property, add a tenant, forward your first email.
 Five steps, about a minute each.

-AI Gmail import
+AI email-forwarding import

 Forwarded email history

-Years of payments in Yahoo, Outlook, or Apple Mail?
-Forward them to Gmail and BorderBird imports them with their original dates.
+Years of payments in Gmail, Yahoo, Outlook, or Apple Mail?
+Forward them to your private BorderBird address and BorderBird imports them with their original dates.

 AI lease extraction & history